Manohar Parrikar

-Manohar Parrikar (born Manohar Gopalkrishna Prabhu Parrikar; 13 December 1955 – 17 March 2019) was an Indian politician and leader of the Bharatiya Janata Party who served as Chief Minister of Goa from 14 March 2017 until his death.
-Previously, he was Chief Minister of Goa from 2000 to 2005 and from 2012 to 2014 and from 2017 to 2019.
-He also served as the Minister of Defence from October 2014 to March 2017.
-In January 2020, he was posthumously awarded Padma Bhushan.
+Manohar Gopalkrishna Prabhu Parrikar (13 December 1955 – 17 March 2019) was an Indian politician and a member of the Bharatiya Janata Party who was the Chief Minister of Goa for three terms.
+He also served as the Union Minister of Defence from October 2014 to March 2017.
+In January 2020, he was posthumously awarded the Padma Bhushan.

-Parrikar proposed the name of Narendra Modi as the prime ministerial candidate before 2013 BJP parliamentary elections convention in Goa.
-He served in the National Democratic Alliance government under Prime Minister Narendra Modi as Defence Minister of India from 2014 to 2017.
-He was a former member of Rajya Sabha from Uttar Pradesh.
+Parrikar proposed Narendra Modi as the prime ministerial candidate at the 2013 BJP parliamentary elections convention in Goa.
+He then served in the National Democratic Alliance government under Prime Minister Modi as Defence Minister of India from 2014 to 2017.
+He was a member of the Rajya Sabha from Uttar Pradesh from 2014 to 2017.

 He was the first IIT alumnus to serve as MLA of an Indian state, the first IITian to become the Chief Minister of a state in India, the first Goan to become a cabinet-rank minister at the Centre, and also the first Chief Minister of a state to continue in office for over a year despite being diagnosed with terminal-stage cancer.